 What do you want to say, Hugh?

-and like Sean says, where we put the we circle each other and we start shooting at each other, and we're so divided it makes us look weak.
+And like Sean says, where we put the, we circle each other and we start shooting at each other and we're so divided it makes us look weak.

 Yeah.

-We did lose the fundraising's not what it should be.
+The fundraising's not what it should be.

 The messaging's not what it should be.